-These 5 forgotten Miami burger joints have disappeared without a trace.
+These five forgotten Miami burger joints have disappeared without a trace.

-In my constant search to uncover South Florida burger & restaurant history, these locations are never mentioned fondly.
+In my constant search to uncover South Florida burger & restaurant history, these locations are barely ever mentioned fondly.

 I need to thank my friend and fellow food historian Phillip Pessar for his help in tracking down addresses and years for some of these.

 When I would reach a dead-end in my investigation, Phillip jumped in with a helping hand.

 Broadway Joe’s opened in January of 1969 at 2415 Ponce de Leon Blvd. in Coral Gables.